Mac Security Article #5 User Names & Passwords including Apple IDs

 - Keychains can store multiple passwords for the same thing (causing problems) - to delete a password open Keychain Access > select the Keychain on the left > select Passwords in the bottom left > select the item on the right and press the delete/backspace button on our keyboard > confirm the deletion.

-- iCloud Keychain Sync was introduced with OS X 10.9 or later and iOS 7 or later
+- iCloud Keychain Sync was introduced with OS X 10.9 Mavericks or later and iOS 7 or later

 Web Browsers